akononovicius/noisy-voter-model-for-parliamentary-presence/README.md

 You are free to reuse and/or modify this code for your owm purposes.
 Proper attribution (e.g., referencing the article) would be quite welcome.

+**Note** that here you find two implementations of the model, which are identical except that `modelNumba.py` has an additional dependency `numba`.
+If you have access to `numba`, you might want to use that implementation, because it gives a preformance boost.